katiesaund/academic_website/content/home/about.md

 # Biography

 I'm a PhD candidate in the Snitkin Lab at the University of Michigan.
-My research interests include bacterial genomics and phylogenetics, with a focus on *C. difficile.*
+My research interests include bacterial genomics and phylogenetics, with a focus on *C. difficile.* I wrote a software package to perform bacterial genome-wide association studies.
+When I'm not in lab I'm probably at UM's Ross School of Business helping out at the Wolverine Venture Fund.